Generative Retrieval with Few-shot Indexing: Result and analysis

-\header{Comparison with baselines} Table~\ref{tab:result} shows the retrieval quality of \our and all baselines on NQ320K.
-The leading observation is that \our outperforms all state-of-the-art baselines across all metrics, except for GenRET in terms of Recall@10.
-This indicates that our proposed few-shot indexing is a highly effective new \ac{GR} paradigm compared to training-based indexing.
+\header{Comparison with baselines} Table~\ref{tab:result} shows the retrieval quality of \our and all baselines on NQ320K and MS300K.
+The leading observation is that \our outperforms all baselines across all metrics, except GenRET/NOVO on Recall@10 (NQ320K)/MRR@10 (MS300K).
+This shows that our proposed few-shot indexing is highly effective versus training-based indexing.
+Notably, while GenRET/NOVO is slightly better on those metrics, it requires large training corpora and heavy model-specific training, which may not be feasible in low-resource settings.
+In contrast, \our achieves strong results using only a small set of examples, making it more practical.